-Visas and permits are not the same thing.
+Visas and permits are not the same things.
 A visa allows a foreign national to enter/transit Canada; a permit allows a foreign national to do a particular activity once here e.g. study (study permit) or work (work permit).
 Temporary residents of Canada (visitors, workers and students), should not allow either their visas or permits to expire while at York University as it could affect their ability to continue to work, be paid and provincial healthcare coverage.

-Your work permit will usually record York University as your employer, state the job title of the position you are permitted to work at whilst at York, and work location, unless it is an open work permit such as a spousal work permit which allows you to work for any employer.
+Your work permit will usually record York University as your employer, state the job title of the position you are permitted to work at whilst at York and work location unless it is an open work permit such as a spousal work permit which allows you to work for any employer.

 There are two broad categories of work permit:

-- Those under the Temporary Foreign Worker Program (TFWP) require a Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC) with $1,000 application fee paid by the employer.
+- Those under the Temporary Foreign Worker Program (TFWP) require a Labour Market Impact Assessment (LMIA) from Employment and Social Development Canada (ESDC) with a $1,000 application fee paid by the employer.
 The LMIA confirms that York can offer the appointment to a non-Canadian.

 - Those under the Internal Mobility Program (IMP) are exempt from the need for an LMIA.
-Instead, a $230 Employer Compliance fee is paid by the employer via the Employer Portal, plus an Offer of Employment number is issued by Immigration, Refugees and Citizenship Canada (IRCC) to York to pass on to the foreign worker prior to their work permit application submission.
+Instead, a $230 Employer Compliance fee is paid by the employer via the Employer Portal, plus an Offer of Employment number is issued by Immigration, Refugees and Citizenship Canada (IRCC) to York to pass on to the foreign worker before their work permit application submission.

 LMIA Exempt Work Permits